mfjkri/Telegram-Chatbot/README.md

 - A `state` is a condition of outcome that the `User` is in.

   A state is identified as as a unique `integer` hence the user can only be ONE state at any given time.\
-  The actual integral value of the state has no meaning other than to signifiy the sequence of instantiation (order of which we defined the states).
+  The actual integral value of the state has no meaning other than to signify the sequence of instantiation (order of which we defined the states).

   When creating a state, we define a list of `callback handlers` to handle the next input provided by the user and decide on an outcome.